-Sponsoring Organization: Composers Institute Curricular Area: Performing Arts Grades Served: 4, 5, 6, 7, 8 is a new program aiming to promote, elevate and highlight the amazing creativity of young girls.
+Sponsoring Organization: Composers Institute

+Curricular Area: Performing Arts Grades Served: 4, 5, 6, 7, 8

+Composers Institute (formerly known as Junior Composers Summer Programs) is a MN non-profit whose mission is to inspire creative musicians in community, to become more articulate, constructive, and productive through music composition in all genres by employing their unique creative imaginations.
+CII is a new program aiming to promote, elevate and highlight the amazing creativity of young girls.
 Female composers have represented about 20-30% of our registrations in our other programs over the past 20 years.
 We aspire to boost female participation to 50% over the next few years.